 The drawing contest is now closed.
 Thank you to all those who participated!
-We will be judging the entries and will post the results soon.
+You can view the winners and their drawings in Drawing Contest Gallery.

 Want to learn about the top engineering feats of the 20th Century, play some online engineering and geoscience games, and more?
 Check out our cool links for kids page!

 The Science Games were held on Saturday, March 7, 2020.
 At the Science Games, students in Grades 1—6 explored the principles and theories of science first hand through fun games and challenges.
 Find out how you can participate next year.